gevulotnetwork/taiko-demo/GEVULOT.md

 Use the json structure below as a template for creating the parameter inputs.
 You will observe:
-- five arguments are passed in as key/value pairs
+- three arguments are passed in as key/value pairs
 - two folders used
   - the `/gevulot` path is used for static files embedded in the prover image.
 In this case, there is one, a 512MB proof parameters files, with degree k = 22.
   - the `/workspace` path is used for dynamic file instances
-- one input files is passed in, namely out witness.
-Edit urls and hash values, the latter associated with the `local_path` property.
+- one input file is passed in, namely our witness.
+Edit the url and hash values, the latter associated with the `local_path` property.
 - the output proof from the prover is referenced as an input into the verifier.

-You will have to edit the witness file in three place
+In sum, you will have to edit the witness file in four places:
 - the argument list, for the `-w` parameter
 - the `vm-path` property
 - the `file_url` property
+- the `local_path` property, which holds the file hash string

 ```